-Jamie was born in Gloucester, VA.
-She graduated from Christopher Newport University in 2009 with a B.A. in Political Science and graduated from Regent University with her J.D. in May 2012.
-She was admitted to practice law in the state of Virginia in November 2012.
-During her leisure time, she enjoys reading and gourmet cooking.
+Joan was born and raised in San Diego, California.
+She graduated from San Diego State University in 2008 with a B.A. in Philosophy and graduated from the University of San Diego School of Law with her Juris Doctorate in May 2011.
+She was admitted to the Virginia Bar in October 2012.
+During her leisure time, she enjoys exploring the Norfolk Botanical Gardens with her family.

 A contested divorce is a divorce where the parties are not in agreement about all of the issues that need to be decided.
 This usually requires to parties to schedule one or more hearings in front of a judge so that they can present their evidence and let the judge decide the issues presented.